 Marketing involves a lot more than just selling.
 Marketing is the whole process of taking goods or services from the point of supply to the point of consumption.
-Marketing certainly includes selling, but also includes transportation, packaging, genteral promotions, after sales service and more.
+Marketing certainly includes selling, but also includes transportation, packaging, general promotions, after sales service and more.

-A Marketing manager may well control the packaging, the warehousing of products, despatch and delivery, handling returns, billing and bad debts, and many other things including advertising, promoting, approaching and communicating with customers, taking orders, and processing orders.
+A Marketing manager may well control the packaging, the warehousing of products, dispatch and delivery, handling returns, billing and bad debts, and many other things including advertising, promoting, approaching and communicating with customers, taking orders, and processing orders.
 Sales Managers may only handle some of these tasks, perhaps those directly associated with taking and processing orders.

 Where Do We Sell?